ctecte/inviteUsersToTelegramGroup/README.md

 # Use instructions

 THIS ONLY WORKS FOR SUPERGROUPS

-A 1 minute video on making a group into a supergroup
+A 1 minute video on making a group into a supergroup: https://www.youtube.com/watch?v=S1bQ3JF4ow0

-https://www.youtube.com/watch?v=S1bQ3JF4ow0

 <img width="602" height="549" alt="image" src="https://github.com/user-attachments/assets/1ae52a7b-67c6-4d51-8dd8-b62218f11bbd" />